 - Helping vulnerable clients find housing appropriate to their needs

 - Accommodation Search – Newcomers find it difficult to navigate the housing market, housing workers help them to minimize barriers involved in this process.
 Housing workers also help clients look into alternative housing options such as transitional supportive housing and subsidized housing through the City of Toronto BNL (by-name list).

 - Income Support – Housing workers provide assistance navigating the complex income support system.
-Housing workers assists clients in obtaining appropriate funding such as the housing stabilization fund that helps clients with first and last month rent.
+Housing workers assists clients in obtaining appropriate funding such as the housing stabilization fund through rent supplement programs.

 - Advocate on behalf of clients. – To reduce communication barriers.
-Clients are provided with supports when communicating with landlords and with Ontario Works.
+Clients are provided with supports when communicating with landlords and with income security programs.